pkyeck/git-log-by-day/README.md

 git-log-by-day
 ==============

-bash script to log git commits grouped by day (optionally filtered by author and set start/end date)
+Bash script to log git commits grouped by day (optionally filtered by author and set start/end date)

+## Install instructions

+Copy the `git-log-by-day.sh` to the `/usr/local/bin` folder for all users to have access
+**or**
+create a `~/bin` folder and add that to your `PATH` so only your user can access it.

-##Example output
+## Example output

 ```bash
 $ git-log-by-day --author="Philipp Kyeck"